Canada–China relations: China bans Canadian canola

 On 30 March 2019, China banned the Canadian canola crop on the basis that pests were found in four separate shipments since January.
 Two companies had their produce banned: Richardson International and the Agrium unit known as Viterra.
 The Canadian government protested, with Public Safety Minister Ralph Goodale stating the measures "defy science", and demanding further evidence.
 The canola industry employs more than 250,000 people in Canada, which has 43,000 growers.

 Canada's Minister of Public Safety and Emergency Preparedness, Ralph Goodale, says the arrests of Canadians Michael Kovrig and Michael Spavor in China are an "arbitrary action", and that Canada will continue to demand that the detainees are treated fairly.
 Goodale says that China has produced no evidence to indicate any validity to the criminal allegations against them.
 The aforementioned former Canadian ambassador to China, Guy Saint-Jacques, says that leveraging international support for Canada, particularly from the US, will be necessary, that an anticipated Canada–China free trade deal should be taken off the table, that inspections of Chinese goods entering Canada should be increased, and that Canada should lodge a complaint against China at the World Trade Organization (WTO), over its decision to ban the importation of Canadian canola seed.

+In August 2025, China announced a 75.8% preliminary tariff on Canadian canola seed, effectively shutting the nearly $5 billion market to Canadian exporters.
+The move comes after a year-long anti-dumping investigation launched by Beijing, allegedly in response to Canada's 100% tariff on Chinese-made electric vehicles, alongside earlier tariffs on Chinese steel and aluminum.
+China claims Canadian canola is being sold below market value, damaging its domestic industry, but Ottawa and the Canola Council of Canada reject this, insisting Canadian companies follow international trade rules.
+This latest measure builds on existing Chinese tariffs covering Canadian canola meal and oil, meaning all major canola products now face heavy duties.
+The tariffs are expected to have severe economic consequences for Canada's canola industry, which supports 200,000 jobs and is valued at $43 billion, larger than the steel, aluminum, and EV sectors combined.